-By law, the county appraiser must appraise all taxable personal property using publications and valuation guidelines prescribed by the State Division of Property Valuation.
+By law, the county appraiser must appraise all taxable personal property using publications and valuation guidelines prescribed by the State Property Valuation Division.
 The county may deviate from a prescribed value, if it is "market-driven", in order to achieve market value.
 All deviations must be documented.